luciotato/LiteScript/devel/source-v0.8/Validate.lite.md

 Auto-assign type by name affinity.
 If no type specified, check project.nameAffinity

-        if .nodeDeclared and not Strings.isCapitalized(.name) and .name isnt 'prototype'
+        if .nodeDeclared and not String.isCapitalized(.name) and .name isnt 'prototype'

             if not .findOwnMember('**proto**')